2025-ilaria/project-/methodology.md

 ## 3️⃣ WHAT ABOUT LLMs (Large Language Models)?

-LLMs, or Large Language Models, are a type of artificial intelligence (AI) that are trained on enormous datasets of text and code to understand, generate, and process human-like language.
+LLMs, or **Large Language Models**, are a type of artificial intelligence (AI) that are trained on enormous datasets of text and code to understand, generate, and process human-like language.
 These deep learning models, often based on the transformer architecture, can perform tasks like translation, summarization, question answering, content creation, and code generation, making them powerful tools for various natural language processing applications.

 ---

-We used CHATGPT and GEMINI⬇️
+We used **CHATGPT** and **GEMINI** ⬇️

 ChatGPT is an AI-powered conversational model created by OpenAI, built on the GPT (Generative Pretrained Transformer) architecture.
 It’s designed to interpret and produce human-like text.
 Trained on a wide range of textual data, it can engage in dialogue, create content, and support a variety of tasks.